 \section{Introduction}

-Large Language Models (LLMs), such as ChatGPT~\cite{elmohamed} and GPT-4~\cite{DBLP:journals/corr/abs-2303-08774}, have significantly advanced many fields with their capability in understanding and generating natural language~\cite{kaddour2023challenges,hadi2023survey}.
+Large Language Models (LLMs) such as ChatGPT~\cite{elmohamed} and GPT-4~\cite{DBLP:journals/corr/abs-2303-08774} have significantly advanced many fields with their capability in understanding and generating natural language~\cite{kaddour2023challenges,hadi2023survey}.
 Despite these advancements, their impact in the medical domain has not been equally profound~\cite{tian2024opportunities,thirunavukarasu2023large,yang2023large}.
-Although previous works have developed several specific LLMs for the medical domain~\cite{han2023medalpaca,wang2023huatuo,yunxiang2023chatdoctor,xiong2023doctorglm}, practical applications in clinical settings remain scarce, with notable exceptions such as Med-PaLM 2~\cite{singhal2023large}.
-This challenge is primarily due to the misalignment between existing evaluation methods and the specific demands of clinical scenarios~\cite{zhou2023survey,minssen2023challenges,tu2024towards}, hindering the deployment of medical LLMs for effective healthcare consultations.
-Notably, while established benchmarks focus on medical knowledge performance through examinations~\cite{DBLP:conf/emnlp/JinDLCL19,DBLP:conf/chil/PalUS22,DBLP:journals/corr/abs-2009-13081}, they inadequately assess LLMs on crucial clinical tasks like pre-consultation and diagnostic assistance~\cite{yang2023large}.
-Additionally, benchmarks for complex clinical tasks either limit models to constrained action spaces~\cite{wei-etal-2018-task,10.1093/bioinformatics/btac817} or simplify dynamic interactions into static question-answering formats~\cite{zhao2022medical, liu2022meddg}, thus failing to replicate the complexities of actual clinical interactions.
-To bridge the gap between testing and clinical requirements, some studies have employed numerous human participants to role-play as patients interacting with large language models in real-time, simulating clinical scenarios to assess the capabilities of the LLMs~\cite{tu2024towards}.
-However, this approach incurs high costs and lacks scalability, limiting its practical application in the widespread development and testing of medical models.
-Therefore, it is imperative to develop a low-cost yet efficient method for automatically evaluating the clinical capabilities of LLMs in the medical domain.
+While there have been targeted efforts to develop LLMs specifically for the medical field—such as Medalpaca~\cite{han2023medalpaca}, Huatuo~\cite{wang2023huatuo}, ChatDoctor~\cite{yunxiang2023chatdoctor}, and DoctorGLM~\cite{xiong2023doctorglm}—widespread practical deployment in clinical environments has not been achieved, with the notable exception of Med-PaLM 2~\cite{singhal2023large}.
+This gap primarily arises from a misalignment between the prevalent evaluation methods and the unique requirements of clinical contexts~\cite{zhou2023survey,minssen2023challenges,tu2024towards}, which obstructs the effective utilization of medical LLMs in healthcare consultations.
+Notably, existing benchmarks predominantly evaluate medical LLMs based on their knowledge performance via standardized examinations~\cite{DBLP:conf/emnlp/JinDLCL19,DBLP:conf/chil/PalUS22,DBLP:journals/corr/abs-2009-13081}, and do not adequately measure their proficiency in essential clinical tasks, such as pre-consultation and diagnostic support~\cite{yang2023large}.
+Moreover, the benchmarks designed for more complex clinical tasks often restrict these models to limited action spaces~\cite{wei-etal-2018-task,10.1093/bioinformatics/btac817} or reduce dynamic interactions to static question-answering scenarios~\cite{zhao2022medical, liu2022meddg, bao2023disc, zhang2023huatuogpt}, failing to capture the full complexity of real-world clinical interactions.~\cite{webster2023six}